 You can restore computer disks from volume-level backups and convert them to disks of the VMDK, VHD or VHDX format.

-During disks restore, Veeam Endpoint Backup creates standard virtual disks that can be used by VMware vSphere and Microsoft Hyper-V VMs.
+During disks restore, Veeam Agent for Linux creates standard virtual disks that can be used by VMware vSphere and Microsoft Hyper-V VMs.

-- When you restore a disk in the VMDK format, Veeam Endpoint Backup creates a pair of files that make up the VM virtual disk: a descriptor file and file with the virtual disk content.
+- When you restore a disk in the VMDK format, Veeam Agent for Linux creates a pair of files that make up the VM virtual disk: a descriptor file and file with the virtual disk content.

-- When you restore a disk in the VHD/VHDX format, Veeam Endpoint Backup creates a file of the VHD or VHDX format.
+- When you restore a disk in the VHD/VHDX format, Veeam Agent for Linux creates a file of the VHD or VHDX format.

 You can save converted disks locally on any server added to the backup infrastructure or place disks on a datastore connected to an ESX(i) host (for VMDK disk format only).
 VMDK disks can be restored as thin provision and thick disks: